grmkris/opensource-orchestra/gift-pyusd/README.md

 - `contractPYUSDBalance()`: Returns current PYUSD balance of the contract
  - `tokenAmounts(uint256 tokenId)`: Returns the gift amount associated with a minted token
 - `artistBalance(address wallet)`: Returns the accumulated PYUSD balance available for an artist to withdraw
+ - `registerArtist(address wallet, string name, string imageURI)`: Permissionless registration for a new artist.
+Reverts if `wallet` already exists or `wallet` is zero.
+ - `updateArtist(address wallet, string name, string imageURI)`: Only callable by the artist wallet (must equal `wallet`).
+Reverts with `UNAUTHORIZED` otherwise.
+Empty strings keep current values.

 #### Withdrawal
 - `withdrawForArtist(address wallet, uint256 amount)`: Withdraw PYUSD to the registered payout wallet for the specified artist.
 Only callable by that artist's payout wallet.